Advance care directives

 You can change your decisions at any time.
-Be sure to tell everyone involved -- family members, proxies, and health care providers -- if you make changes to your advance directive or a living will is changed.
+Be sure to tell everyone involved, family members, proxies, and providers, if you make changes to your advance directive or a living will is changed.
 Copy, save, and share the new documents with them.

 Fabiny A, Sabatino C. Living Wills: A Guide to Advance Directives, the Health Care Power of Attorney, and Other Key Documents.
 Cambridge, MA: Harvard Health Publications; 2013.